 To reserve a training date and cover the cost of non-returnable training materials, ATP requires a $500 non-refundable first payment.
 This payment will be credited towards your program cost.

-Acceptable forms of payment at the training center include: cash, cashier's check, money order, certified check or traveler's checks, Visa, MasterCard, and American Express.
+Acceptable forms of payment at the ATP Aircraft Dispatcher Academy include: cash, cashier's check, money order, certified check or traveler's checks, Visa, MasterCard, Discover and American Express.
 Personal and company checks are not accepted.

 Upcoming Class Dates

 Per FAA regulations, the minimum age to be issued an aircraft dispatcher certificate is 23 year old.
 However, those not younger than 21 years of age may enroll in the Aircraft Dispatcher Training Program and take the FAA aircraft dispatcher practical exam.
 Upon successful completion of both, the applicant will be issued the aircraft dispatcher certificate after his or her 23rd birthday.